MOVE (Philadelphia organization): Other notable events

 Ramona Africa acts as a spokesperson for the group.
-Mumia Abu-Jamal, a member of MOVE, was convicted and sentenced to death for the unrelated 1981 murder of police officer Daniel Faulkner.
+Mumia Abu-Jamal, a supporter of MOVE, was convicted and sentenced to death for the unrelated 1981 murder of police officer Daniel Faulkner.
 The death sentence was overturned in 2011 by a federal judge and Abu-Jamal was resentenced to life imprisonment without the possibility of parole.
 MOVE continues to advocate for Abu-Jamal's release.

 Michael Moses Ward, known in MOVE as Birdie Africa, was the only child to survive the 1985 bombing.
 Ward was 13 years old at the time of the incident and suffered serious burns from the fire, which killed his mother.
 Ward's father, Andino Ward, sued the City of Philadelphia, and the parties reached a settlement.
 He lived with his father afterward and did not remain involved with MOVE.
 He died in 2013 in an accidental drowning.

 In June 2020, MOVE member Delbert Africa died.

 Legacy

+In August 1985, just a few months after the fire, Australian band Eurogliders released the song The City of Soul about the incident.

 On the 25th anniversary of the 1985 bombing, The Philadelphia Inquirer published a detailed multimedia website containing retrospective articles, archived articles, videos, interviews, photos, and a timeline of the events.

 John Edgar Wideman's 1990 novel Philadelphia Fire is based on the MOVE bombing.

-Mischief Brew’s 2006 song Save A City… is about the MOVE bombing.
+Mischief Brew’s 2006 song "Save a City…" is about the MOVE bombing.

+Philadelphia band Algernon Cadwallader's 2025 song "Attn: MOVE" is about the MOVE bombing and its political context.